Cheek/Chick DNA Project

 Haplogroup R1b1 (M343, P25) (Western Europeans)

-Most of the participants in the Cheek DNA study, including everyone in the main related groupswhat we've been calling "Group 1" and "Group 2" (see Results Summary)are in Haplogroup R1b1.
+Most of the participants in the Cheek DNA study, including everyone in the main related groups—what we've been calling "Group 1" and "Group 2" (see Results Summary)—are in Haplogroup R1b1.
 This is the most common Y-DNA haplogroup in western Europe.
 The frequency of R1b1 is highest along the Atlantic coast of Europe (up to 90% of Welsh, Irish, and Basque populations, for example), and declines as you move east.
 Haplogroup R1b1 probably originated in a group of people who "wintered" in what is now Spain during the last Ice Age and then moved north when the glaciers melted 10,000 to 12,000 years ago.
-The ancestors of R1b1 were probably the Paleolithic people of western Europe, famous for their cave paintings in Lascaux, France
+The ancestors of R1b1 may have been the original Paleolithic people of western Europe, famous for their cave paintings in Lascaux, France and other archeological sites.

-Distribution of Haplogroup R1b (Relative Genetics
+Distribution of Haplogroup R1b (Relative Genetics)

 Until recently, Haplogroup R1b1 was known as R1b.
 It is also called "P25" because it is defined by what's called the "P25 mutation."
 In the book Saxons, Vikings, and Celts, author Bryan Sykes calls R1b1 the "Clan of Oisin."

 A subset of the R1b1 haplogroup known as the "Atlantic Modal Haplotype" (AMH) consists of 6 genetic markers that have been found at high frequencies in people from the European Atlantic coast, such as Wales, Ireland, the Orkney Islands, the Dutch province of Friesland, and the Basque country in northern Spain.
-In the British Isles, the AMH is associated with the Celts, including English people with Celtic ancestry ("Anglo-Celts"), as well as the Irish, Welsh, and Scots.
+In the British Isles, the AMH has been associated with the Celts, including English people with Celtic ancestry ("Anglo-Celts"), as well as the Irish, Welsh, and Scots.

 Over the past 10,000 years, the British Isles have been home to a wide variety of people, including prehistoric tribes, Celts, Germanic tribes such as the Anglo-Saxons, Vikings from Scandinavia, and the Normans from France, who were basically French-speaking Vikings.
-Although historians have usually assumed that the "ancient Britons" (Celts and others) were wiped out by the Anglo-Saxon invasions, or were all pushed into Scotland and Wales, recent genetic studies show that the original native population survived in many parts of England, especially in the southwest and along the southern coast.
+Although historians have usually assumed that the "ancient Britons" (Celts and others) were wiped out by the Anglo-Saxon invasions, or were all pushed into Scotland and Wales, genetic studies show that the original native population survived in many parts of England, especially in the southwest and along the southern coast.

-In our study, the main related group, or "Group 1," matches the AMH on 5 out of 6 markers, and has a 2-step mutation on the remaining marker (a genetic distance of "2").
+In our study, the main related group, or "Family Group 1," matches the AMH on 5 out of 6 markers, and has a 2-step mutation on the remaining marker (a genetic distance of "2").
 "Group 2" is also very close to the AMH, matching on 4 markers and having one-step mutations on 2 other markers (also a genetic distance of "2").
-This is very consistent with the Cheeks being from southern England, which is where we think their surname originated.
+This is very consistent with the theory that the Cheeks came from southern England, where we think their surname originated.
 The Cheek/Chick surname was particularly common in the southwestern counties of Devon, Dorset, and Somerset, which have a long and colorful Celtic history.

-website were Haplogroup R1b, while only 17% were Haplogroup I and 7% were Haplogroup R1a.
-A 2005 study found that 58% of white American males are in Haplogroup R1b.
+In the United States, Haplogroup R1b1 is the most common Y-DNA haplogroup in men of European descent, which is not surprising if most of our ancestors came from northwestern Europe.
+As of May 2008, nearly 70% of the Y-DNA results submitted to the Ybase website were Haplogroup R1b, while only 17% were Haplogroup I and 7% were Haplogroup R1a.
+A 2005 study found that 58% of white American men are in Haplogroup R1b.

 Haplogroup I1a (P38, P30) (Scandinavians)